Iron-E/nvim-highlite/doc/advanced-usage.md

 local Highlite = require 'highlite' --- @type Highlite

-local palette = … -- derive or get a built-in palette local groups = Highlite.groups('highlite', palette) -- or any of the built-in groups
+local palette = … -- derive or get a built-in palette local groups = Highlite.groups('default', palette) -- or any of the built-in groups
 ```

 #### List of Built-in Groups